-Over the course of the preceding 20-year period ended 31 March 2019, the Group had repurchased a total of 34 552 934 former 'A' units and 42 681 876 'A' shares through the market to meet obligations under stock option plans for executives.
+Over the course of the preceding 21-year period ended 20 March 2020, the Group had repurchased a total of 34 552 934 former 'A' units and 42 681 876 'A' shares through the market to meet obligations under share option plans for executives.
 During the year under review, there were no 'A' shares repurchased through the market.

-Taking into account the exercise of options by executives during the course of the year and other activities linked to the hedging programme, the balance held in treasury at 31 March 2020 was 9 118 662 'A' shares.
+Taking into account the exercise of options by executives during the course of the year and other activities linked to the hedging programme, the balance held in treasury at 31 March 2021 was 8 553 036 'A' shares.

-On 12 May 2017 Richemont announced a programme envisaging the buy-back of up to 10 000 000 of its own 'A' shares over a three-year period, linked to the requirements of the executive stock option plan.
-Richemont's strategy is to maintain a hedge ratio of at least 90% of the commitments arising under the Group's stock option plan.
-The programme received the requisite approvals from the Swiss Takeover Board and Richemont undertakes to publish transactions on its website in accordance with those approvals.
+On 12 May 2017, Richemont announced a programme envisaging the buy-back of up to 10 000 000 of its own 'A' shares over a three-year period, linked to the requirements of the executive share option plan.
+Richemont's strategy is to maintain a hedge ratio of at least 90% of the commitments arising under the Group's share option plan.
+The share buy-back programme expired on 20 May 2020.

-Details of the Group's stock option plan are set out in the Compensation report from page 57 and in note 31 to the Group's consolidated financial statements (for note 31 see page 113 of this report).
-The operating expense charged to the consolidated statement of comprehensive income in respect of the fair value of stock options granted to executives is set out in note 27 (for note 27 see page 110 of this report).
+Details of the Group's share option plan are set out in the Compensation report from page 62 and in note 33 to the Group's consolidated financial statements (for note 33 see page 118 of this report).
+The operating expense charged to the consolidated statement of comprehensive income in respect of the fair value of share options granted to executives is set out in note 27 (for note 27 see page 113 of this report).

-When 'A' shares are bought back, a reserve for treasury shares, equal to the cost value of the shares purchased in the market, is established as an element of shareholders' equity in the Group's consolidated statement of financial position.
-As shares are sold as a consequence of the exercise of options by executives, the reserve is correspondingly reduced.
-Details are given in note 19 (for note 19 see page 102 of this report).
+When 'A' shares are bought back, the cost value of the shares purchased in the market is deducted from shareholders' equity in the Group's consolidated statement of financial position.
+Gain or losses arising from the sale of shares are as a consequence of the exercise of options by executives, and are recognised within retained earnings directly in shareholders' equity.
+Details are given in note 31 (for note 31 see page 116 of this report).